wminec/Hello_Github_Actions/README.md

 Test Repository for Github Actions with C# .NET

 # Hello_Actions_with_Terraform_Azure
-Test Repository for CI/CD use Terraform to Azure
+Test Repository for CI/CD use Terraform to Azure (with OIDC)